Losing fat whilst gaining muscle or “toning up” is a common goal. However, there are a few questions worth considering.

 The exercise regimes both studies used involved squats, deadlifts, and bench-pressing; different types of training compared to volleyball and tennis.

-The athletes were likely training more appropriately for muscle growth than the methods utilised prior to the study, therefore muscle gains were more easily achieved than what would be expected of an experienced weightlifter undergoing a similar study.
+The athletes were likely training more optimally for muscle growth than the methods utilised prior to the study.
+Therefore muscle gains were more easily achieved than what would be expected of an experienced weightlifter undergoing a similar study.

 A Broader Look at the Research